| Q - I've heard the Haystackers

 information regarding how to get to the put-in and where to rent canoes

 (if available).
-There are no canoe rentals available at some of
+There are no canoe rentals available at some of the places

 Q - Can you give me a list of outfitters in the